matthiaskoenig/annotatedb/README.md

 ./docker-purge.sh
 ```

-Development server is available accesible from
+The django development server is then accessible via
 ```
 http://localhost:9000/
 ```

 ## Data sources